A woman with short brown hair wearing glasses, a black shirt, and a bolo tie, smiling in front of tropical plants.

 A person taking notes during a counseling session with a woman sitting on a couch

-Maybe you've been told — by a church, a family, a community — that who you are is something that needs to be fixed.
+Maybe you've been told that who you are is something that needs to be fixed.
 And some part of you is still waiting to find out if that's true.

-If that lands somewhere familiar, you're in the right place.
-Not because I have a formula for fixing it — but because I've spent years helping people untangle what they were taught from what they actually know to be true about themselves.
+If that lands somewhere familiar, I’m glad you’re here.
+Not because I have a formula for fixing it, but because I've spent years helping people untangle what they were taught from what they actually know to be true about themselves.
 Healing here doesn't come from performing or pretending.
-It comes from finally having a space where you don't have to.
+It comes from finally having a space where you can feel safe to be you.

 My Values as a Therapist